 The bus station is open 24 hours a day, 7 days a week.

-The left luggage office in the Zagreb bus station is open 5am (6am Sunday) to 10pm daily.
-The price is 1.20HRK per hour for suitcases and backpacks and 2.30HRK per hour for items like skis and bikes.
+The left luggage office in the Zagreb bus station is open 24/7.
+The price is 5Kn per hour for the first four hours and 2.50Kn for each hour thereafter.
+Items like skis and bikes are charged 10Kn per hour.
 You'll need to produce ID of some sort--usually a passport.